Soccer-Euro-France surge into contention in final straight

 "It is nice to win in Germany but we still have a lot of work to do to perform well," said Blanc.
 "The victory in Bremen showed we are able to raise our level on one game.
 But I say one game.
 Whether we can do it throughout a competition is another question."

-Blanc's first ambition was to win one game in a group featuring old foes England, Sweden and co-hosts Ukraine, who they demolished 4-1 in a friendly in Donetsk last June.
+Blanc's first ambition was to win one game in a group featuring old foes England, Sweden and co-hosts Ukraine.

 The Germany win obviously changed that with France now expected to go through after recording victories against England, Brazil and Germany since the World Cup.